-Our mornings can be crazy, hungry little kids ready to start the day before I am, and getting food on the table while they are under my feet can be challenging.
+Our mornings can be crazy with hungry little kids ready to start the day before I am!
+Getting food on the table while they are under my feet can be challenging to say the least.
 I want them to start the day off with a full tummy of nutrition (tired parents too), and a bowl of oatmeal is one of our family staples.
 It’s often served with a smoothie and never without a coffee.
-There are many ways to buy and make oatmeal…the packets, the cups, boiling quaker oats, etc. Once a week, I make overnight Crockpot Steel Cut Oats BUT, a very easy back up breakfast plan, is to have my own homemade instant oatmeal always on hand.
-This will replace whatever it is they put in the flavored packets, it’s healthier, cheaper and just as simple.
+There are many ways to buy and make oatmeal…the packets, the cups, boiling quaker oats, etc. Once a week, I make overnight Crockpot Steel Cut Oats which we all love!
+BUT, a very easy back up breakfast plan, is to have my own homemade instant oatmeal always on hand.
+This will replace whatever it is they put in the flavored packets.
+It’s healthier, cheaper and just as simple.

 This recipe (although after you make it a few times you won’t need a recipe) takes less than an hour, and will give you many mornings of stress-free meals to feed the adults, the kids and it happens to be my 14-month-old’s favorite.
 The recipe follows, but this is the basic idea: